philgzl/dsp-primer/README.md

 * Z-transform
 * power spectral density

 but it would take me too long, and I need to stop myself at some point.
-Nonetheless the subjects mentioned above are a good leads if you are interested in knowing more about DSP.
+Nonetheless the subjects mentioned above are good leads if you are interested in knowing more about DSP.

+If you find typos, I would greatly appreciate it if you reported them ❤️.

 # References